xabbu42/Master/arbeit.md

 $CS^{ε(i,j)}$ never contain any provisional variables $u_{x,y}$.
-With such an order, formulas $c{:}A_{i,j,k}$ introduced during the realization procedure never change after their introduction, and we get a strong limitation of the proof constants which can occur in such a formula.
+With such an order, formulas $c{:}A_{i,j,k}$ introduced during the realization procedure never change after their introduction, and we get a strong limitation of the constants which can occur in such a formula.
 This limitation finally will show that the generated CS using that order can not be self-referential.